Marker Logo

 this page online

-War of 1812Waterways & Vessels.
+Topics.
+This historical marker is listed in these topic lists: War of 1812Waterways & Vessels.
 A significant historical year for this entry is 1797.

 Location.
 29° 54.422′ N, 81° 18.932′ W. Marker is in St. Augustine, Florida, in St. Johns County.
-Marker can be reached from Williams Street east of Magnolia Avenue.
-Marker is located along the interpretive trail in Ponce de León's Fountain of Youth Archaeological Park.
+It can be reached from Williams Street east of Magnolia Avenue.
+Marker is located along the interpretive trail in Ponce de Leσn's Fountain of Youth Archaeological Park.
 Touch for map.
 Marker is at or near this postal address: 11 Magnolia Avenue, Saint Augustine FL 32084, United States of America.
 Touch for directions.

 Marker detail: U.S.S.
 Constitution image.
 Click for full size.